Asing1001/asing1001.github.io/source/portfolio/index.md

 ### [LINE Invoice](https://invoice.line.me/)

+- Role: Tech Lead to lead the fullstack development from 0 to 1.
+- Scale: 5 millions user, 300 millions invoices
 `React` `Typescript` `GraphQL` `Temporal` `Parse-server` `NodeJS` `MySQL` `MongoDB` `k8s` `Knative` `OCR` `GoLang` `Python` `Machine Learning`
 > LINE Invoice simplifies the management of daily invoices and receipts for users.
 Incorporating OCR and machine learning for efficient processing, it stands out for its robust backend infrastructure.